 Merkel’s disc

-These are found at the base of the epidermis (Marieb & Keller, 2017)(Marieb, 2014) around the epidermal-dermal junction and only cover a small area.
+These are found at the base of the epidermis (Marieb & Keller, 2017) around the epidermal-dermal junction and only cover a small area.
 Again, they mediate the senses of touch and hair movement.

 Meissner’s corpuscle

 Meissner’s corpuscles are mechanoreceptors sensing light touch beneath the epidermis (Vega et al., 2012), and are abundant in glabrous (hairless) skin, such as the eyelids, lips, nipples, fingertips, external genitalia and the soles of the feet (lots in the toes) (Richardson, 2008a), as well as the tongue and palate, all particularly known sensitive areas.